WCHN/CTseg/README.md

 # CTseg: Brain CT segmentation, normalisation, skull-stripping and total brain/intracranial volume computation

-## Disclaimer

-CTseg is currently in a very alpha state, so that changes to both the algorithm and the model can happen.
-We hope to have a final version ready soon.

 ## Overview

 <img style="float: right;" src="https://github.com/WCHN/CTseg/blob/master/demo.png" width="80%" height="80%">